School-Based Health Care

 FAQs

-Here’s a list of Frequently Asked Questions pertaining to School-Based Health Services.
+Frequently Asked Questions pertaining to School-Based Health Services.

 A: CareSTL Health is dedicated to increasing the number of access points of care for our community.
 Our children are our future and it is imperative children are knowledgeable about healthcare and the importance of preventative care.
 Healthcare services available on site where a child spends the majority of their day gives them the opportunity to ask questions, receive health education, and immediately address their health care needs.
 While it is always best for a parent to accompany their child to all appointments, we understand there may be times when they need care at school, on site and a parent is unable to attend.
 We Care.
 We are here to assist parents, teachers, school nurses, and school counselors address the needs of students in the districts we serve.